Our recent exposé on agency fees charged to schools generated much heated debate from schools, agencies and teachers.

 Here we’ll shine a light on the other side of the coin — agency supply teacher pay, and the often indecipherable fees, deductions and accruals that appear each week on the payslips of agency supply teachers up and down the country.

 We’ll dive deep into what deductions mean, and what to look out for on your own payslip.
 It’s boring but important – by the end you may recognise something on your payslip that doesn’t look right.
-Consider looking at our Help Centre to ascertain what your rate could or should be, including our article detailing a leading Union’s teacher pay scale.

 The examples given below are taken from real payslips submitted to us by concerned teachers during the 2018-19 school year.
 They breakdown the fees charged up by agencies/umbrella companies up to the point of the teacher’s gross taxable income.
 Take a look at your own payslip, and if you find something troubling or that you’d like clarification on, get in touch with our team using the contact details below.
 Let’s begin.